Comedy Is the Aim, but a New Off-Broadway Production of ‘The Merchant of Venice’ Doesn’t Always Hit the Mark

 This clarification is offered by a wisecracking, if rather hapless, talk show host named Antonio — yes, like the title character in “Merchant,” whom he will portray in the play within a play that Igor Golyak, artistic director of Arelkin Players Theatre, has conceived here.
 Mr. Golyak and his company come to Shakespeare’s work fresh off their second celebrated staging of “Our Class,” a blistering, fact-based account of Jewish and Catholic schoolmates turned against each other as the Nazis gained power in Poland.

-That previous production, in spite of its harrowing subject matter, was buoyed by a sense of warmth and whimsy that’s also very much present in this “Merchant,” which features cuts to the text alongside new material.
+That previous production, despite its harrowing subject matter, was buoyed by a sense of warmth and whimsy that’s also very much present in this “Merchant,” which features cuts to the text alongside new material.
 Unfortunately, the director has allowed his whimsical and wacky flourishes to overwhelm the content; that’s until the final scenes, which all but undermine the proposal that this is ultimately a funny, happy piece — or suggest that this may have been an ironic premise, at least in a modern context.

 The relatively lean cast features several players who appeared in “Our Class,” led by Richard Topol as Shylock, the Jewish moneylender who seeks a pound of Antonio’s flesh as payment for a loan, and Alexandra Silber as Portia, the virtuous young woman who eventually disguises herself as a male lawyer to save Antonio, who had borrowed the money to help his friend Bassanio woo her.